 add selector option when modifying a test step.
 When selecting an element to interact with, the selectors will be used in order of top-to-bottom.
 If a selector is not working, it may be worth placing a custom selector above it.

-Yes, Virtuoso supports parallel explorations and executions with simple restriction:
+Yes, Virtuoso supports parallel executions with simple restriction:

-This means that it is possible to have multiple jobs active in a project as long as they are using different goals, and many executions for one goal can run simultaneously.
+This means that it is possible to have multiple executions active in a project as long as they are using different goals, and many executions for one goal can run simultaneously.

 # What are differences between the

 element name and test step selector

 hint in the test step properties?

 When creating a test step, Virtuoso uses the

 Hint to find the element on the page (this selector can be seen by clicking the eye icon and opening the test step properties).

 Hint selector, changes the field/element that Virtuoso Executes the test on, while